Description using equilibrium temperature in the canonical ensemble within the framework of the Tsallis statistics employing the conventional expectation value: Derivations of the probability and the density operator

-The density operator $\hrho$ plays the essential role in quantum physics.
-We apply the maximum entropy principle, and derive the density operator $\hrho$ in the Tsallis statistics with the conventional expectation value.
+The density operator $\hrho$ plays an essential role in quantum statistical physics.
+We apply the maximum entropy principle, and derive the density operator $\hrho$ in the Tsallis statistics employing the conventional expectation value.

 The Tsallis entropy $\ST$ is defined by

 where $\hrho$ is the density operator.
 The functional $I_{\mathrm{qm}}$ with both the normalization condition and the energy constraint is given by

 where $\alpha$ and $\beta$ are the Lagrange multipliers, $\hH$ is the Hamiltonian, and $U$ is the energy.